These are the biggest employers you’ve probably never heard of

 When Amy Errett started Madison Reed in 2013, she was looking to disrupt the $46 billion hair color industry and its major players, such as L’Oréal, Revlon, and Estée Lauder.
 Errett believed that a dedicated focus on eschewing harsh chemicals and a wallet-friendly price could change the game for individuals coloring their hair at home.

 She was right.
 To date, Madison Reed has secured $121.1 million in venture funding and grown from an e-commerce-only brand into physical retail.
 The company also recently clinched a major partnership with Ulta that will carry its product in the beauty chain’s 1,200-plus outlets.
-They currently have six of their own Color Bars and are looking at expanding to 100 company-owned stores and 500 franchises—either sold or up and running—by 2024.
+They currently have nine of their own Color Bars and are looking at expanding to 100 company-owned stores and 500 franchises—either sold or up and running—by 2024.
 Although Errett declined to share revenue numbers or say whether the company is profitable, she says Madison Reed has had an annual growth rate of 60%.

 Madison Reed’s staff has increased alongside the company’s expansion.
 When the first box of color shipped in 2014 there were 37 employees.
 Now there are 200, and the plan is to double the workforce by 2020.
 Although everyone “works” for Madison Reed, a company called TriNet is actually the employer of record.